 Practical • Biblical • Cross-Cultural

-Are you looking for practical ways to apply your faith in your daily life?
+Looking for practical ways to apply your faith in your daily life?
 Do you wonder if God loves you?
-Or do you want to know what the Bible says about prayer, the nature of God, whether or not Jesus is God, or how to create a God-centered Christian home?
-These books and free online Bible studies provide practical scriptural information and help for Christians and anyone else interested in knowing God better.
-They are written for individuals, couples, small groups and church classes.
-Check this page from time to time, since more studies are added periodically.
+Or do you want to know what the Bible says about prayer, who God is, or how to create a God-centered home?
+These cross-cultural Bible-based books and free online Bible studies are ideal for individuals, small groups, pastors, counselors, and mentors.

 Who is God?